aws-samples/automated-devops-ai-toolkit/README.md

 - AWS services: Interact with ECR, ECS, and other AWS resources as needed

 Note: Ensure proper error handling and input validation throughout the data flow to maintain robustness and security.

-## Authors and acknowledgment
-We would like to thank the following contributors for their valuable input and work on this project:

-- [Anand Krishna Varanasi]
-- [Aditya Ambati]
-- [JAGDISH KOMAKULA]
-- [T.V.R.L.Phani Kumar Dadi]
-- [Sarat Chandra Pothula]
-- [Varun Sharma]

-Special thanks to [Varun Sharma] for his invaluable mentorship and providing expert advice and direction throughout the project.

 ## License
 MIT-0